 SAFe implementation problems

-It’s not all as easy as it sounds however, and yes this ranges from company to company but certain common issues arise.
+It’s not all as easy as it sounds, however, and yes this ranges from company to company but certain common issues arise.

 Acceptance of the framework and training

-In order for SAFe to work there needs to be company wide acceptance and understand of the framework and why it works.
+In order for SAFe to work there needs to be company-wide acceptance and understand of the framework and why it works.
 Lack of training or the inability to bringing key people along for the journey will lead to frustration and ultimately partial failure.
-I say partial failure because certain areas may have improved, but without good guidance from a change management team that understands the framework, it’s easy to lost in the framework and forget the key concept of getting work out the door as fast as possible while improving quality and reducing risk all at the same time.
+I say partial failure because certain areas may have improved, but without good guidance from a change management team that understands the framework, it’s easy to lose in the framework and forget the key concept of getting work out the door as fast as possible while improving quality and reducing risk all at the same time.
 This is not a SAFe problem, it’s a change management problem.
 When people are learning new things they could focus on a set of things and forget about other important things.

 Lack of change support and too few scrum masters

 Support in the form of skilled scrum masters is required.
 Scrum masters operating in more than two teams are doomed to fail or at least fail some team somewhere.
 When teams are failing the SAFe framework begins to break down and trust is eroded between the delivery teams and those prioritizing the work on the portfolio and program level.
-Training is required all the way from the top to the bottom of the organisation with those people involved in any way with the ideation of, management or delivery of work.
+Training is required all the way from the top to the bottom of the organization with those people involved in any way with the ideation of, management or delivery of work.
 Deciding to roll out SAFe in waves or not training at the top will lead to a clash in culture and agendas.
 It’s not advisable to train just the delivery teams as this will put you back into that glass ceiling problem that SAFe is specifically trying to solve.